-This ANPRM arbitrarily focuses on collecting information about the burdens without considering the benefits.
-As required by law, the final rule conducted a careful analysis of the benefits and burdens, and appropriately amended the proposed rule to achieve a balanced final rule.
+This ANPRM arbitrarily focuses on collecting information about the burdens of the Final Rule without considering the benefits.
+As required by law, the Final Rule provided a careful analysis of the benefits and burdens, and appropriately amended the proposed rule to achieve a balanced final rule.